Is mathematics like a game?: From Frege to Hilbert and

-Axiomatization, then, contributes in two very different ways to the \emph{rigour} of mathematics: \begin{enumerate} \item via syntactic proofs from the axioms (whose symbols remains uninterpreted); \item via the axiomatization of sufficiently mature informal theories of mathematics.\footnote{Even in mathematics itself Hilbert grudgingly had to acknowledge the appearance of contradictions as a historical phenomenon.
+Axiomatization, then, contributes in two very different ways to the \emph{rigour} of mathematics: \begin{enumerate} \item via syntactic proofs from the axioms (whose symbols remains uninterpreted); \item via the axiomatization of sufficiently mature informal theories of mathematics.\footnote{Even in mathematics itself Hilbert acknowledged the appearance of contradictions as a historical phenomenon.
 But unlike physics, he apparently found contradictions unacceptable in mathematics, give his obsession of proving the consistency of classical mathematics.
-This marks, incidentally, a major difference with \W, whose cheerful acceptance of inconsistent theories, his repeated comments on the indeterminateness of decimal expansions (e.g.\ of $\pi$), his relaxed attitude towards the possibility of rejecting a correct proof, and his insisting that proofs change the nature of what was proved, sound out of touch with modern mathematics and hence inappropriate for our program. }
+This marks a major difference with \W, whose cheerful acceptance of inconsistent theories, repeated comments on the indeterminateness of decimal expansions (e.g.\ of $\pi$), relaxed attitude towards the possibility of rejecting a correct proof, and whose insisting that proofs change or even define the nature of what was proved, sound out of touch with modern mathematics and hence are inappropriate for our program. } \end{enumerate} Similarly, axiomatization is also the key to the \emph{applicability} of mathematics, namely: \begin{enumerate}[resume] \item via the axiomatization of sufficiently mature theories of physics, space, quantity, etc. \end{enumerate} In fact, it seems neither possible nor necessary to sharply distinguish between the second and third activities: for example, are Euclid's axioms (more precisely: his so-called postulates and common notions--whatever their clarity and worth from a modern point of view) attempts to axiomatize earlier informal geometry, or some physical theory of space?
+Even the axiomatization of set theory in the early twentieth century brought rigour into both the informal set theories of Riemann, Dedekind, and Cantor, and the genuine efforts by Frege, Russell, and others to understand sets as ingredients of the physical universe or at least the human mind (Ferreir\'{o}s, 2008).